WOW0821240209BLCLJLLLML

 Water: Allow the soil to dry completely between waterings

 Characteristics: Succulents store water in their leaves, allowing them to thrive in drier conditions.
 They come in various shapes and colors, providing interesting visual texture to vertical gardens while requiring minimal care.
+Great for the lower portion of your vertical garden so they can cascade down.

 English Ivy